Jacobson's thermodynamic approach to classical gravity applied to non-Riemannian geometries: remarks on the simplicity of Nature: Introduction

 This document is organized as follows: in Section \ref{sec3}, we briefly review some key aspects of the non-Riemannian geometry.
 In Section \ref{sec2}, we review the rationale behind the derivation of GR in the framework of the Jacobson's ideas and apply it to a non-Riemannian spacetime whose connection is asymmetric but compatible with the metric structure.
-In Section \ref{sec4}, we derive the most general gravitational equation of state following Jacobson's approach in a general non-Riemannian spacetime and apply on it the Lanczos-Lovelock hypotheses.
+In Section \ref{sec4}, we derive the most general gravitational fundamental relation following Jacobson's approach in a general non-Riemannian spacetime and apply on it the Lanczos-Lovelock hypotheses.
 Finally, in Section \ref{sec7}, we discuss the implications of these results.
 Definitions, a proof, and some detailed derivations are presented in the appendices.
-Throughout the paper, we have assumed the spacetime is four dimensional\footnote{One of the authors (Yeinzon Rodríguez) has the strong belief that there are no enough reasons, either theoretical or empirical, to contemplate the possibility of extra spatial dimensions.} and employed the mostly positive signature.
+Throughout the paper, we have assumed the spacetime is four dimensional\footnote{One of the authors (Yeinzon Rodríguez) has the strong belief that there are no enough reasons, either theoretical or empirical, to contemplate the possibility of extra spatial dimensions (see, for instance, Ref. \cite{Pardo:2018ipy}).} and employed the mostly positive signature.